-&lt;sup>22Lundberg and Pollak (2003) provide an early discussion of commitment issues and of their impact on marital patterns.
+25Lundberg and Pollak (2003) provide an early discussion of commitment issues and of their impact on marital patterns.

-&lt;sup>23The reader is referred to Chiappori and Mazzocco (2017) for a more detailed discussion.
+$^{^{26}\}mathrm{The}$ reader is referred to Chiappori and Mazzocco (2017) for a more detailed discussion.

-created by marriage is typically large.
-On the other hand, implementation of such agreements may become a thorny issue, especially when contracts are incomplete or when some crucial determinants of the relationship are not verifiable.
-For instance, full commitment does not necessarily preclude divorce or separation.
-As we shall see below, these decisions can be ex post efficient, and therefore be part of an ex ante efficient contract.
-But the ex ante agreement must then fully define the post-divorce outcomes.
+comes.
 Moreover, the corresponding clauses will typically be contingent on the whole history of the relationship, including events that may not be observable by third parties.
 In addition, FIC excludes renegotiation.
 In particular, in any situation where the initial agreement does not entail separation, individuals are implicitly committed not only to remain married, but also to refrain from using the threat of divorce to achieve a better deal-irrespective of the context and in particular of the prevailing divorce legislation.

 At the exact opposite, No Intrafamily Commitment (NIC) models assume that family decisions, including public goods and the allocation of private expenditures across members, are renegotiated at each period.
-As a result, agreements fail to be ex ante efficient; risk sharing opportunities are reduced and intertemporal transfers severely limited.
-Decisions may even be inefficient in the ex post sense; that will be the case, for instance, if agents overinvest in human capital at any given period in order to improve their bargaining position in the future.
-In the Bargaining In Marriage (BIM) framework of Lundberg and Pollak (2003), no commitment is possible at all.
-In a BIM world, any promise made before marriage can be reneged upon just after the ceremony; there is simply no way spouses can commit beforehand to any future behavior.
-Moreover, upfront payments, whereby an individual transfers some money, commodities or property rights to the potential spouse conditional on marriage, are also excluded; this rules out mechanisms that restore dynamic efficiency by optimally setting up bargaining powers for the following period.
+As a result, agreements fail to be ex ante efficient; risk sharing opportunities are reduced and intertemporal transfers are severely limited.
+Decisions may even be inefficient in the ex post sense; for instance, agents may overinvest in human capital in order to improve their bargaining position in the future27.

+In the Bargaining In Marriage framework of Lundberg and Pollak (2003), no commitment is possible at all.
+Any promise made before marriage can be reneged upon just after the ceremony; there is simply no way spouses can commit beforehand to any future behavior.
+Moreover, upfront payments, whereby an individual transfers some money, commodities or property rights to the potential spouse conditional on marriage, are also excluded.
+This rules out mechanisms that restore dynamic efficiency by optimally setting up bargaining powers for the following period28.
 Then the intrahousehold allocation of welfare will be decided after marriage, irrespective of the commitment made before; and marriage decisions must anticipate the outcome of this future bargaining process.
-Importantly, this implies that matching models under NIC must adopt a non transferable utility (NTU) setting in which each partner's share of the surplus is fixed and cannot be altered by transfers decided ex ante.
+Importantly, this implies that matching models under NIC must adopt a non transferable utility setting in which each partner's share of the surplus is fixed and cannot be altered by transfers decided ex ante.

 Mazzocco (2004) proposed an elegant, intermediate form of commitment.
 Building on previous work by Thomas and Worrall (1988) and Kocherlakota (1996) among others, the Limited Intrafamily Commitment (LIC) approach recognizes the existence of limits to individuals' ability to commit.
 An individual cannot legally commit not to divorce, for instance.
 However, these limitations are now introduced as explicit constraints that reduce the set of feasible agreements.
-Agents reach second-best efficient outcomes, subject to these constraints.
+Agents will reach second-best efficient outcomes, subject to these constraints.